-- Thesis has been through an Initial Review and editing.
+- Thesis has been through an Initial Review.

-- Signed thesis and all forms are uploaded to your thesis SharePoint site.
+- Final Draft of thesis and First 8 Pages are uploaded to your thesis SharePoint site.

-When you e-mail your request your Final Review, your thesis package will immediately be marked for Final Review processing; however, if any of the above are missing, we will send your submission back with a request for the missing information, and you will lose your place in line.
+When you declare you are ready for Final Review, your thesis package is immediately marked for Final Review processing; however, if any of the above conditions are missing or incomplete, we will send your submission back with a request for the missing information, and you will lose your original place in line.

-Letter is sent by email to you, your advisors, ed tech, the Registrar, and IGPO.
+Letter is sent by email to you, your faculty advisors, your educational advisors, and your service representative.

-Optimally, letter is received before graduation day; last day to receive letter is the Friday that follows graduation or your estimated departure date.
+Optimally, your letter is received before graduation day; the last day to receive your letter is the Friday that follows graduation or your estimated departure date.

 All but “Thesis Accepted” must marked completed in your Requirements Status section in your dashboard before your thesis processor can check the "Thesis Accepted" milestone in your dashboard.

 Note that the Student Services Office closes early on graduation day.